 I have a confession.
 I’m a hoarder.
 A baby clothes hoarder.
-Because for 21 years I kept a bag of Sabrina’s baby clothes.
+Because for 21 years I kept a bag of my daughter’s baby clothes.
 For twenty one years.
 I lugged that garbage bag full of clothes from residence to residence.
-I’ve been a faithful hoarder to that bag of clothes.
-Now, they weren’t all of Sabrina’s baby clothes, just my favorite outfits and hats.
+I have been a faithful hoarder to that bag of clothes.
+Now, they weren’t all of my daughter’s baby clothes, just my favorite outfits and hats.
 I just couldn’t part with them.
 They reminded me of her special baby memories.

 From the day I put those baby clothes in that garbage bag with every intention of hoarding them, my goal was to make a quilt out of them.
 I didn’t even know how to sew back then, let alone sew a quilt.
 But I figured that one day I would teach myself.
 I knew it would be a long time before I would teach myself how to sew.
 So I knew that the sentence for these bag of hoarded baby clothes would be long.
 Yes, they were treated fairly.
 They lived in a nice cool garage safely tucked inside a box.
 I sometimes forgot about them.
 Every once in a while, I remembered that I had them and reminded myself about my intention to teach myself how to sew a quilt.
 Well, finally, about a year and a half ago, I taught myself how to sew.